Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Simulations

 \end{exa}

-\begin{exa} ({\bf Data denoising and super-resolution}) In this example, we consider the application of the proposed R-KTD for color image denoising and super-resolution.
-The experiments we performed so far showed the superiority of the R-KTD over the KTD in terms of computing effort, while both provide almost similar accurate solutions.
-Due to this issue, we only applied the proposed R-KTD to this simulation.
-Let us consider the kodim23 and add three types of noise as follows: \begin{itemize} \item Gaussian noise: imnoise (kodim23,'gaussian',0,0.02);
+\begin{exa} ({\bf Data denoising and super-resolution}) In this example, we apply the proposed R-KTD algorithm to color image denoising and super-resolution.
+Since the previous experiments have demonstrated the computational superiority of R-KTD over KTD while achieving comparable solution quality, we use only R-KTD for this simulation.